Brain Injuries and Motorcycle Accidents: The Costs are Surprisingly High

 Contact a Motorcycle Attorney for Help

 If you ever suffer an injury of any type while riding a motorcycle and the accident was not your fault, then you may be able to recover compensation for the injuries and damages you suffered.
 To know for sure, it is best to contact a motorcycle attorney accident in Florida.
-Contact the attorneys at the Leifer Law Firm by calling 561-440-8531 for more information.
+Contact the attorneys at Leifer & Ramirez by calling 561-440-8531 for more information.